 Country treasury payout

-Every mining war, each country's treasury distributes to its stakers.
-80% splits by leaderboard rank — every country gets something, but higher ranks get a bigger cut, 50/50 between dogeBTC stakers and LP stakers.
-The other 20% runs as an underdog lottery: one random country from the bottom of the leaderboard takes the entire underdog pot.
+Every hash cycle, each country's treasury can distribute to its stakers after cycle settlement.
+80% splits by leaderboard rank: every country gets something, higher ranks get more, and each country's share splits between degenBTC stakers and LP stakers.
+The other 20% goes to one underdog country selected on-chain.

-The underdog draw is derived from the cycle id on-chain — anyone can reproduce it.
-No oracle, no operator.
+The underdog draw is derived from the cycle id on-chain, so anyone can reproduce it.

 The loop